 If there are errors in the numbering of the pages, the CRA must line through the number shown and insert the correct number in pencil.
 If a page does not have a number, the CRA must make it an “A” page.
-For more information, see Hearings, Appeals and Litigation Law (HALLEX) manual I-4-2-25 A.
+For more information, see HALLEX I-4-2-25 A.

 d.
 Missing Certifications

-Each transcript of oral hearing must include certifications of the transcriber and proofreader (with signature) at the end.
-If the contractor did not sign and certify the transcript, the CRA must refer it to the branch chief.
-The branch chief must consult the contracts staff to arrange to have the contractor certify the transcript and return the transcript to the branch chief.
-This does not unduly delay preparation of the record, and the CRA need not remove the case from his or her records, but must simply note the action taken along with the date.
-When the branch chief requests a certification, he or she must enter the request and return dates in the Appeals Review Processing System.
+Each transcript of a hearing must include certifications of the transcriber and proofreader (with signature) at the end.
+If the contractor did not sign and certify the transcript, the CRA will refer it to an SLA.
+The SLA will consult with the contracts staff to arrange to have the contractor certify the transcript and return the transcript to the SLA.
+When the SLA requests a certification, he or she will enter the request and return dates in ARPS.

-The transcript must be placed into the certified administrative record.
-When placing the transcript into the record, the CRA must ensure that:
+The CRA will place the transcript into the CAR.
+When placing the transcript into the record, the CRA will ensure that:

-If transcripts of two hearings are to be entered, the transcript of the earlier hearing is placed in the certified administrative record immediately preceding the second hearing.
+If transcripts of two hearings are to be entered, the transcript of the earlier hearing is placed in the CAR immediately preceding the second hearing.
 In this instance, the index to the record (see HALLEX I-4-2-25 B) would show: Transcripts of Oral Hearings: January 24, 1999 and April 18, 2000.

 If the ALJ did not hold an oral hearing, the index must note “Oral Hearing Waived” where the “Transcript of Oral Hearing” (date) would normally appear.

-If the claimant did not designate on the request for hearing that he or she waived an oral hearing, there must be correspondence or other evidence, such as a report of telephone contact verifying the fact that the claimant waived an oral hearing.
+If the claimant did not designate on the request for hearing that he or she waived an oral hearing, there must be a correspondence or other evidence such as a report of telephone contact verifying the fact that the claimant waived an oral hearing.